 - The similarities were pretty much shot for shot.
 Considering that Samurai had Megamode new cockpit scenes were filmed but as stated tended to be shot for shot of many of shinkengers.

-- The pilot of the U.S. version of The Office was an almost exact copy of the U.K. version's pilot.
-The U.S. Office later Grew the Beard when it deviated from the U.K. original and became its own show.
+- The pilot of The Office (US) was an almost exact copy of the U.K. version's pilot.
+The U.S. Office later deviated from the U.K. original and became its own show.

 - And speaking of growing the beard, Star Trek: The Next Generation had a tendency in its early years to copy episodes from the original series.
 The most blatant example is "The Naked Now", which is virtually identical to "The Naked Time" aside from being Hotter and Sexier and with Wesley Crusher saving the day.